wallix/awless-scheduler/README.md

 ### Run

+As an unix sock daemon:

+    go build; ./awless-scheduler              # default to scheduler service on unix sock

-As an http daemon:
+As an HTTP daemon:

-    go build; ./awless-scheduler     # default to localhost:8082 go build; ./awless-scheduler --hostport 0.0.0.0:9090
+    go build; ./awless-scheduler --http-mode  # default to scheduler service on localhost:8083 go build; ./awless-scheduler --http-mode --scheduler-hostport 0.0.0.0:9090

-For higher security, as an unix sock daemon:

-    go build; ./awless-scheduler --unix-sock
+Clients use the discovery service to know where the scheduler service is running.
+By default, the discovery service runs on localhost:8082.
+To run it on a different port:

+    ./awless-scheduler --discovery-hostport localhost:9090

 # Usage with the `awless` CLI